 - In a separate bowl combine the coconut flour with the tapioca flour, cinnamon, salt and baking soda

 - Mix the dry ingredients into the wet on low speed or by hand until just combined (batter will be thick due to the coconut flour

 - Transfer half the batter into the prepared loaf pan, then top with about 3 tbsp of caramel, followed by remaining batter and more caramel***

-- Blend the crumb top ingredients together with a pastry blender until a thick crumb develops, then sprinkle over the top of the loaf to cover followed by another caramel drizzle
+- Blend the crumb top ingredients together with a pastry blender until a thick crumb develops, don't sprinkle it on just yet.

 - Cool in the loaf pan for about 15 minutes, then carefully remove the loaf from the pan using the overhanging parchment paper and transfer to a wire rack to cool completely before slicing.
 You can drizzle leftover caramel over the top to serve, if desired.
 Store leftovers covered in the refrigerator.
 Enjoy!!

 **If you don't want too much coconut flavor in your topping, use organic refined coconut oil, which is flavorless.